2021 GH Annual Report 04_05_2022

-Gerard’s House is a safe place for grieving children, teens and families, where healing happens through acceptance and peer support.
+Gerard’s House is a safe place for grief support groups serving children, teens and families, where healing happens through acceptance and peer support.

-Our services are offered free to any family with one or more children, ages 3-21, who have experienced the death of a close family member or friend.
+Our services are offered free to any family with children ages 3-21 who have experienced the death of a close family member or friend.

-Nuestra Jornada (Our Journey) * + provides weekly grief support groups for Latino immigrant students in Santa Fe schools who are grieving the death of—or separation from—a parent or other family member.
+Nuestra Jornada (Our Journey) * + weekly immigrant support groups for Latino immigrant students in Santa Fe schools who are grieving the death of—or separation from—a parent or family member.

-Grief Connections + weekly peer grief support groups at Gerard’s House and in schools for children and youth who have experienced the death of a parent or other loved one.
+Grief Connections + weekly peer bereavement support groups at Gerard’s House and in Santa Fe schools for children and youth who have experienced the death of a parent or other loved one.
 Concurrent support is also provided at Gerard’s House for parents and adult family members.

-Grief support groups for adults + are offered year-round for all adults grieving the death of a loved one.
+Adult Grief Support Group + offered year-round for all adults grieving the death of a loved one.

-Stepping Stones * + mobile unit goes to the homes of children, teens and families who are coping with a life-threatening illness.
+Stepping Stones * + mobile grief support unit goes to the homes of children, teens and families who are coping with a life-threatening illness.

-Crisis Response services * + respond when a youth suicide or other death affects students.
+Crisis Response services * + responds when a youth suicide or other death affects students.

-Suicide-prevention * + includes the Semicolon group, a weekly peer support group for youth who have attempted or contemplated suicide.
-Semicolon is a collaboration with the Sky Center/New Mexico Suicide Intervention Project.
+Suicide-prevention * + Addressing youth attempted suicide and those who have contemplated suicide, this weekly peer support group is a collaboration between Gerard’s House, Semicolon group and the Sky Center/New Mexico Suicide Intervention Project.

-Grief support groups for homeless youth *are provided on-site at two Youth Shelters and Family Services locations for children, teenagers and young adults experiencing homelessness.
+Grief support groups for homeless youth *provided on-site at two Youth Shelters and Family Services locations for those experiencing youth homelessness, including young adults experiencing homelessness.

-The Young Parents/Teen Mom Nuestra Jornada Group + supports young Latino parents, parents-to-be and their babies and children by meeting their basic needs and helping young parents connect with each other, share their stories and receive nurturing, support and important resources.
+The Young Parents/Teen Mom Nuestra Jornada Group + Programs to help Latino pregnant teens and Latino teen parents, as well as their children.
+Gerard’s House meets their basic needs and helps young parents connect with each other, share their stories and receive nurturing, support and important resources.

 * Mobile, + bilingual